Building Industry Consulting Service International

 Looking ahead, BICSI’s priorities over the next 18 to 24 months are tightly aligned with its mission of advancing the ICT profession.

-On the education and credentialing front, BICSI will continue expanding its ecosystem of micro certifications and role-based learning paths, all mapped to real-world projects and grounded in the latest standards.
+On the education and credentialing front, BICSI will continue expanding its ecosystem of micro certificates and role-based learning paths, all mapped to real-world projects and grounded in the latest standards.
 And across conferences, training providers, affiliates, and advocacy, the association will keep widening its reach.

 “Of course we want to expand our membership,” Daniels says.
 “But it really comes down to expanding our reach.
 Our mission is to advance the ICT profession, and the profession is the workforce that makes it happen.
 Everything we do—conferences, standards, training, credentials—is focused on that mission.”